viniciussoaresti/whativelearned/programmingLanguages/typescript.md

 }
 ```

-And types are commonly used to specify interfaces 'merging':
+And types are commonly used to specify intersections between interfaces:

 ```typescript
 interface IAnimal = {